-“Multi-level” can mean a variety of things when we’re talking about troop structures, but they all require a few extra steps of planning to ensure the girls are getting the most of their Girl Scout experience.
+“Multi-level” can mean a variety of things when we’re talking about troop structures, but they all require a few extra steps of planning to ensure the girls are getting the most of their scouting experience.
 A few different examples of multi-level troops include:

 - The majority/minority troop – A troop of 18 Brownies that has 2 Daisies who are younger sisters of the Brownies.
 In this case, the troop will focus most of their energy/attention on Brownie level activities, but make small modifications to ensure activities are fun for Daisies too, and help them earn their petals.